CBD ISOLATE VS. Full Spectrum CBD OIL

 Cannabinoids are the compounds found in cannabis.
 They are produced naturally in the resin of the plant.
 Cannabinoids are known to affect the human brain in a way that is very similar to how drugs and other forms of medication work.
 CBD causes changes in the human nervous system that lead to pain relief and other benefits.

 A well-known constituent of CBD is THC.
-THC is popular for its ability to produce an instant psychoactive effect.
+THC is popular for its ability to produce an instant psychotropic effect.
 It is the constituent of cannabis that is responsible for users feeling “high.”

 How Do Cannabinoids Work?